sharik709/sharik709/README.md

 Thanks for your visit on my GitHub.

-I've about 8+ Years of experience in working with Laravel and Vuejs.
+I've about 10 Years of experience in working with PHP,8 years with Laravel and 3 Years with Vuejs.

 Here is an overview of my contribution and work so far on GitHub. <br />
 <img align="center" src="https://github-readme-stats.vercel.app/api?username=sharik709&include_all_commits=true&count_private=true&show_icons=true&line_height=20&title_color=7A7ADB&icon_color=2234AE&text_color=D3D3D3&bg_color=0,000000,130F40" alt="Sharik's Github Stats">